Shomyaaraj/Shomyaaraj/README.md

 - 🎓 I am a B.Tech CSE student at Vignan University, Andhra Pradesh.
 - 💻 I enjoy building software, writing blogs, and exploring new technologies.
 - 🚀 My goal is to grow into a skilled software engineer and contribute to impactful, real-world projects.
-- 🌍 I believe in adapting to a VUCA world (Volatility, Uncertainty, Complexity, Ambiguity) by continuously learning, solving problems, and improving my technical and analytical skills.

 ---

 ## What I’m Working On